 In our latest publication – the Strengthscope® Handbook – we showcase all 24 work-based strengths and describe how they can be developed and stretched in order to become even more powerful tools that can help drive your career forward.
 We also provide clear advice on using your own unique strengths to maximize your effectiveness when finding and changing job roles.

 So, using our Strengthscope® Handbook can help you develop each of your individual strength ‘muscles’ and put them to the service of your career.
-In this blog, we provide some more general advice on taking a strengths-based approach to developing your career.
+In this blog, we provide some more general advice on taking a strengths-based approach to develop your career.
 We recommend three main focuses:

 Own your path